 The Creighton University Department of Philosophy is committed to teaching and scholarship in both the history and problems of philosophy: students must be educated in both in order to grasp the traditions and complexities of their world.
 Students may complete the B. A., Major in Philosophy, program with or without a specialization in ethics.
-Students can apply for admission to the Philosophy Major or the Philosophy Major with Specialization in Ethics through the Creighton College of Arts & Sciences web page.
 Upon completion of the major program, all students will fulfill each of the following learning objectives:

 1. Philosophical Knowledge

 a.
 Knowledge of the History of Philosophy: Students will analyze and evaluate the ideas and arguments of some major philosophers of the past in the context of the history of philosophy in which those ideas and arguments developed.